guhilling/citi-workshop-20201102/4.2.8/workshop/modules/module-03-authentication/03-authentication-htpasswd.md

-# Chapter 2 - Authentication Providers
+# Module 03: Authentication Providers

 One important step after installing an Openshift 4 Cluster is to setup Authentication Providers.
 In this Workshop we will use htpasswd as an authentication provider.